 - Discard according to University procedures if 5.1 and 5.2 above do not apply.

 Weeding and disposal of materials from the library collections will be handled with great care.

-This policy will be reviewed regularly or when it is deemed necessary by the Library and will be submitted to the Teaching, Learning and Information Services Management Board (TLISMB) for approval.
+This policy will be reviewed regularly or when it is deemed necessary by the Library and will be submitted to the Information Services Management Board (ISMB) for approval.

 The Library is responsible for ensuring that the approved weeding is implemented effectively.
 Any item identified for weeding by the University staff, student or library professional staff will be sent to relevant academic departments if deemed appropriate for comments.
 The final list of weeding will be approved by the Chief Information Officer & University Librarian.

 Weeding Policy approved by ISMB on 28 Feb 2022